-EQAO reading and writing results remain strong among Dufferin-Peel Catholic District School Board students, despite pandemic challenges
+EQAO reading and writing results remain strong among Dufferin-Peel Catholic District School Board students

-The Education Quality and Accountability Office (EQAO) has released the results of the 2021-2022 assessments completed in Grades 3, 6, 9 and 10.
+The Education Quality and Accountability Office (EQAO) has released the results of the 2022-2023 assessments completed in Grades 3, 6, 9 and 10.
 The EQAO assessments and the Ontario Secondary School Literacy Test (OSSLT) provide an indication of each student’s achievement in reading, writing and/or mathematics at key points throughout their formal schooling.
-The 2021-2022 assessments represent the first EQAO assessments administered since 2018-2019 and the onset of the COVID-19 pandemic disruption to learning.
+The 2022-2023 assessments represent the second EQAO assessments administered since 2018-2019 and the onset of the COVID-19 pandemic disruption to learning.

 The assessment results for elementary students report on reading, writing and mathematics at both the primary (Grade 3) and junior (Grade 6) levels of study.
 The Grade 9 EQAO assessment focuses on mathematics achievement, while the OSSLT assesses Grade 10 students’ proficiency in reading and writing.
 Successful completion of this test (or the Ontario Secondary School Literacy Course) is one of the 32 requirements necessary to obtain the Ontario Secondary School Diploma (OSSD).